6 Examples of Personalized Geolocation Promotions

 Here are 6 basic location-based promo campaigns you can build with a little help from marketing software.

-First, let’s quickly explore the promo toolkit - what incentives, channels, formats you’ll find helpful.
+First, let’s quickly explore the promo toolkit - what incentives, channels, formats you’ll find helpful?
+Every location-based promotion consists of three key instruments:

-By shuffling these 3 segments, you can come up with countless personalized promo campaigns.
+By shuffling these three segments, you can come up with countless personalized location-based promo campaigns.
 The key point in the LBM promotional strategy, though, is to run several small-scale, highly targeted campaigns in parallel.

 Now that we have the tools under our belt, let’s discover some examples of what we can build with them.